Did you just buy art markers for the first time?

 There a lot to learn.

-So here is a list of drawing ideas for Copic markers.
+So here is a list of marker drawing ideas:

 Anyone that has taken drawing or painting classes is very familiar with this exercise.